koyna15/CPU-Scheduling-Simulator/README.md

 ## Metrics Explained
 - Turnaround Time: Time taken from process arrival to completion
 - Waiting Time: Time spent waiting in the ready queue
-- Timeline: Visual representation of process execution order
+- Timeline: Visual representation of process execution order of process